juliajessica/kinfolk/README.md

 ## <span style="color:#74875d;">Setup/Installation Requirements</span> :computer:

 * Clone repository on your local computer.
-* If you already have Node, Homebrew, and Karma installed, then skip to **Install Dependencies**.
+* If you already have Node, Homebrew, TypeScript, and Angular installed, then skip to **Install Dependencies**.

   #### Node: Windows / Linux Installation Instructions
   To install `Node` on other systems, go to the <a href="https://nodejs.org/en/">Node website</a>, download and install the appropriate installer for your operating system.